PioBeat/GravSupport/README.md

 ## Install

-[Download the latest plugin](https://github.com/PioBeat/GravSupport/releases) and install it in the settings menu.
+[Download the latest plugin](https://github.com/PioBeat/GravSupport/releases) and install it in the settings menu:
 <kbd>CTRL+ALT+S</kbd> or _File -> Settings_
-and then search for "Plugins" -> "Install plugins from disk"
+and then search for _Plugins -> Install plugins from disk_

 **Configuration**